Given the following compounds, which of the indicated protons is ... | Study Prep in Pearson+

 1

-Identify the acidic protons in each compound: (A) the proton on the carboxylic acid group (–COOH), (B) the proton on the hydroxyl group (–OH), (C) the proton on the amino group (–NH2), and (D) the proton on the methyl group (–CH3).
+Identify the acidic protons in each compound: (A) the proton on the carboxylic acid group (–COOH), (B) the proton on the hydroxyl group (–OH), (C) the proton on the amino group (–NH2), and (D) the proton on methane (–CH4).

 Recall that acidity is related to the stability of the conjugate base formed after deprotonation.
 The more stable the conjugate base, the more acidic the proton.

-Analyze the resonance and electronegativity effects: the carboxylate ion formed from (A) is resonance stabilized, which greatly increases acidity.
-The alkoxide ion from (B) is less stabilized, the amide ion from (C) is even less acidic due to nitrogen's lower electronegativity, and the methyl proton (D) is the least acidic as it forms a very unstable carbanion.
+Analyze the resonance stabilization and electronegativity effects: the carboxylate ion formed from deprotonation of the carboxylic acid (A) is resonance stabilized, which greatly increases acidity.

-Compare the relative acid strengths by considering typical pKa values: carboxylic acids have pKa around 4-5, alcohols around 16-18, amines around 35-40, and alkanes above 50, indicating the order of acidity.
+Compare this to the conjugate bases of the other compounds: the alkoxide ion from the alcohol (B) is less stabilized, the amide ion from the amine (C) is even less acidic, and the carbanion from methane (D) is very unstable and thus the least acidic.

-Conclude that the proton on the carboxylic acid (A) is the most acidic due to resonance stabilization of its conjugate base, followed by the hydroxyl proton (B), then the amino proton (C), and finally the methyl proton (D) as the least acidic.
+Conclude that the proton on the carboxylic acid group (A) is the most acidic due to resonance stabilization of its conjugate base.

 Watch next

-Master The Lewis definition of acids and bases. with a bite sized video explanation from JohnnyStart learning
+Master Why we need factors affecting acidity and when to use them. with a bite sized video explanation from JohnnyStart learning

 Related Videos